 Ever felt that moment when all the ruckus and tension of your wedding is over and all you want to do is escape into a magical dream with your new man?
 Yes, we’ve all wanted that serenity, that’s exactly why honeymoon destinations were created.
 Everyone has those pre-planned places like Paris, London and Italy, but have you ever taken a look into what the unsung places have to offer?
-So here are the Top 10 honeymoon destinations that you need to head to with your man!
+So here are the Top 10 honeymoon destinations of Europe that you need to head to with your man!
 Pack up your bags and grab your sunglasses and sunscreen because it is time for an adventure!
 After all the HONEYmoon is meant to be SWEET 😉

 When to go: Summer (June, July or August)